Transfer to APU’s Professional Undergraduate Programs

 APU evaluates courses and service completed through the Armed Services and may grant credit for such courses.
 Credit is typically based on the recommendations from the American Council on Education (ACE) and may include General Education credit in Fitness for Life and other non-General Education elective credit.
 Contact us to learn more.

 Students may earn credit through three competency exams recognized by the university: Advanced Placement (AP) tests, International Baccalaureate (IB), and the College Level Examination Program (CLEP).
-There is no maximum number of credits that may be accumulated from these tests.
-However, no CLEP credit will be granted in a student’s final semester.
+There is no maximum number of credits that may be accumulated from these tests, but no CLEP credit will be granted in a student’s final semester.
 View additional information about Credit by Examination in the Academic Catalog.
-If you have any questions, contact the Student Services Center (SSC).
+If you have any questions, contact the Student Services Center.

 Explore Financial Aid